Tapszvidzwa/Collabo/README.md

 # Collabo
 Android Application

-This app helps developers work collaboratively by compiling images of code written on whiteboards that developers in a group provide.
+This app helps college students work collaboratively by compiling images of classnotes, allowing them to create custom revision note cards and also setting deadlines for their assignments